some-random-idiot/triangle/README.md

 8. Normally, **all** the lines of test code should be executed.
 When some part of test code is not executed it may indicate a problem with the tests.
 Explain the problem in the unit test code. (write you answer below).

    Answer: This is because `with self.assertRaises` stops whenever the expected exception is raised.
+Which means the tests after the first one will never be called if the first one raises an exception.